-- 2.5 Councillors will have such rights of access to such documents, information, land and buildings of the Council as are necessary for the proper discharge of their functions and in accordance with the law. - 2.6 Councillors will not make information public which is confidential or exempt without the consent of the Council or divulge information given in confidence to anyone other than a Councillor or officer entitled to know it.
+- 2.5 Councillors will have such rights of access to such documents, information, land and buildings of the Borough Council as are necessary for the proper discharge of their functions and in accordance with the law. - 2.6 Councillors will not make information public which is confidential or exempt without the consent of the Borough Council or divulge information given in confidence to anyone other than a Councillor or officer entitled to know it.
+If appropriate, Councillors should seek guidance from the Monitoring Officer.